HMS Zenobia (1807): Napoleonic Wars and War of 1812

 In December, Zenobia detained and sent into Gibraltar George and Albert, Dashiel, master.
 George and Albert had been sailing from Baltimore to Gibraltar.

 In late January or early February 1813, Zenobia captured Little James, which was sailing from Lisbon to America.
 However, the American privateer Paul Jones, of 16 guns and 120 men, recaptured Little James.
 She was only one of a number of vessels that Paul Jones captured at around this time.
 However, the gun-brig Rebuff recaptured James (aka Little James), May, master, and sent her into Gibraltar in February.

-On 25 June 1813 Zenobia captured the American ship Hindostan.
+On 25 June 1813, Zenobia captured the American ship Hindostan.
 The initial payment of prize money amounted to £5000.
-Two days later Zenobia captured Isabella.
+On 27 June, Zenobia captured Isabella.
 Isabella, Shepheard, master, had been sailing from New Orleans to Cadiz.

 At about the same time Zenobia detained Hepsa, Bailey, master, which had been sailing from New York to Lisbon, and Isabella, Shepheard, master, which had been sailing from New Orleans to Cadiz.

-On 3 January 1814 Zenobia captured Wellington.
+On 3 January 1814, Zenobia captured Wellington.

-On 7 June Foley received promotion to post-captain, and Commander Nicholas Charles Dobree assumed command.
+On 7 June, Foley received promotion to post-captain, and Commander Nicholas Charles Dobree assumed command.

 Under Dobree, Zenobia recaptured William & Alfred on 5 January 1815 and Diana on 3 March.
 The American privateer Harpy had captured William & Alfred off Cape Finisterre three days before as she was sailing from London to Antigua.
 Zenobia sent her into Lisbon on 10 January, minus part of the cargo, which Harpy had taken.
 The privateer James Munro had captured Diana, of Greenock, Ferguson, master.
 Diana had been sailing from Alicante to Londonderry when James Munro captured her.
 After Zenobia had recaptured Diana, Zenobia took Diana into Lisbon.